syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Animations.md

 ## Zoom

-Zoom-out animation will be applied if the PopupView opens and Zoom-in animation will be applied if the PopupView closes.
+Zoom-out animation will be applied when the PopupView opens and Zoom-in animation will be applied when the PopupView closes.

 {% highlight c# %}
 //MainPage.cs